pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Motor-and-Esc.md

 ![Motor and ESC](./img/motor-pwm.png)

+**RPM Sensor:** Activate the RPM Sensor input for motor RPM, you can connect an RPM signal from the ESC, or from an external RPM sensor device.

 **ESC Update Frequency:** the PWM update frequency for your ESC.
 Usually between 50-400Hz.

 **Disarm Throttle PWM value:** the value that is sent to the ESC when the craft is disarmed.
 It should stop the motors.
 Usually 1000µs.